OK, let us enter controversial territory. Normally, you present your case and then get to the punch line. But to set the

 Blue, the opposite current flows.

-But when we come to acoustic phase things are
+But when we come to acoustic phase in motion, things are

 decidedly different: